FarmtoForkBanner_Mulkey_FUN_copy_1.webp

 Why are pesticides harmful?

-Pesticides can remain in the environment decades after use, contaminating the atmosphere, surrounding soil and critical water sources.
-The impacts of this can significantly affect both public health and the long term health of natural and agricultural ecosystems.
+Pesticides can remain in the environment decades after use, contaminating the atmosphere, surrounding soil, and critical water sources.
+This can significantly affect public health and the long-term health of natural and agricultural ecosystems.

 The effects of pesticides on wildlife are also well documented.
-Excessive pesticide use has been deemed a factor in the decline of insect populations around the world - many of which play important ecological roles.
-This in turn affects ecosystem services such as pollination and natural pest control, leading to biodiversity loss, environmental damage and the loss of livelihoods.
-An IUCN study estimated that the goods and services provided by ecosystems culminate to USD 33 trillion per year.6 The loss of biodiversity, can therefore have a reverberating effect on the global economy.
+Excessive pesticide use has been deemed a factor in the decline of insect populations worldwide - many of which play important ecological roles.
+This, in turn, affects ecosystem services such as pollination and natural pest control, leading to biodiversity loss, environmental damage and the loss of livelihoods.
+An IUCN study estimated that the goods and services provided by ecosystems are worth USD 33 trillion per year.6 The loss of biodiversity can therefore have a reverberating effect on the global economy.

 Industry reactions to the ‘Farm to Fork Strategy’

 Agribusinesses and farmers fear the strategy will reduce crop yield and impede crop growth.
-Proponents argue that this will trigger a domino effect on farmer livelihoods, food prices and food security in the bloc.
+Proponents argue this will trigger a domino effect on farmers' livelihoods, food prices, and food security in the bloc.

 Pesticide industry lobby groups such as CropLife Europe find the 50% reduction target unrealistic.
 CropLife stated in their position paper that phasing out pesticides could cause farmers to continue to lose tools faster than new ones can be found.7 Opposers also argue that seven of the world’s staple crops will have lower yields if certain chemical substances are prohibited from use.
 Multiple other studies, including a study by the University of Kiel and the EU commission’s own study, also reached the same conclusion on the Farm to Fork strategy’s impacts.8,9

-An interesting counter argument is that relaxing pesticide targets may not contribute to Europe’s food security.
-According to a 2016 report, the majority of cereal crops produced in the EU is used to feed animals.10 This means transitioning to more plant-based diets, rather than continuing to use pesticides, may be the answer to maintaining food security.
+An interesting counterargument is that relaxing pesticide reduction targets may not contribute to Europe’s food security.
+According to a 2016 report, the majority of cereal crops produced in the EU are used to feed animals.10 This means transitioning to more plant-based diets, rather than continuing to use pesticides, could be the answer to maintaining food security.

-Aside from concerns about the strategy’s impacts on farmer livelihoods and food security, some argue that it also puts EU’s food sovereignty at risk.
-France’s former Agricultural Minister Julien Denormandie said “[we] will do everything to liberate the potential of agriculture from now on”.11
+Aside from concerns about the strategy’s impacts on farmer livelihoods and food security, some argue it also puts the EU’s food sovereignty at risk.
+France’s former Agricultural Minister Julien Denormandie said, “[we] will do everything to liberate the potential of agriculture from now on”.11

 On the flip side, the strategy’s supporters have made counter arguments, reinforcing that a transition to an agro-ecological food system is the only way to guarantee long-term food security.
-Proponents of the strategy, including Slowfood Movement, believe that a long-term approach to a sustainable, resilient food system is critical, and the only way to respect the wellbeing of farmers, consumers and the environment.12
+Proponents of the strategy, including the Slowfood Movement, believe that a long-term approach to a sustainable, resilient food system is critical and the only way to respect the well-being of farmers, consumers and the environment.12

 The latest policy developments

-In February this year, more than 85 NGOs joined hands to submit an open letter to President of the EU Commission, Ursula von de Leyen.
-Signers of the open letter, including ClientEarth, PAN Europe and WWF, encouraged the President to forge ahead with publishing the strategy.
-The letter argues the law represents a key political achievement for the President, and is critical to meet the EU’s International commitments and the EU Green Deal.16
+In February this year, over 85 NGOs joined hands to submit an open letter to the President of the EU Commission, Ursula von der Leyen.
+Signatories of the open letter, including ClientEarth, PAN Europe and WWF, encouraged the President to forge ahead with publishing the strategy.
+The letter argues the law represents a key political achievement for the President and is critical to meet the EU’s International commitments and the EU Green Deal.16

 What is the middle ground?

-The question remains about whether the strategy’s goal to phase out pesticides should be relaxed, considering the food and energy crises and the economic aftershocks of covid-19.
+The question remains whether the strategy’s goal of phasing out pesticides should be relaxed, considering the food and energy crises and the economic aftershocks of COVID-19.

 The words of Copa-Cogeca ring true to an extent, “Europe and the wider world have fundamentally changed since the publication of the Farm to Fork and Biodiversity Strategies in May 2020.”
-The EU may need to adapt the strategy to a world tormented by the triple whammies of the Ukraine crisis, Covid-19 and climate change.
+The EU may need to adapt its strategy to a world tormented by the triple whammies of the Ukraine crisis, Covid-19, and climate change.

-According to think tank IDDRI, transitioning to a sustainable European food system is more beneficial to global food security in the long term.
-IDDRI argues crop yields in Europe have been stagnating, due to climate shocks, loss of pollinators and soil degradation.
-Seeking to ‘ensure food stability’ by applying pesticides could therefore be futile, and may make it ‘close to impossible to increase expected yields’.17
+According to the think tank IDDRI, transitioning to a sustainable European food system is more beneficial to global food security in the long term.
+IDDRI argues crop yields in Europe have been stagnating due to climate shocks, loss of pollinators and soil degradation.
+Seeking to ‘ensure food stability’ by applying pesticides could, therefore, be futile and may make it ‘close to impossible to increase expected yields’ in the long run.17

 Bio-fertilisers and pesticides (‘biocontrol solutions’) may offer a middle ground to stakeholders on both sides of the debate.
-Biocontrol is a method of managing by plant disease inhibiting plant pathogens improving plant immunity or modifying the environment via natural methods.
-This might include integrating beneficial microorganisms or using healthy cropping systems.
+Biocontrol is a method of managing plant disease, inhibiting plant pathogens, improving plant immunity or modifying the environment via natural methods.
+This might include integrating beneficial microorganisms into the soil or using rotational cropping systems.
 Though biocontrol solutions are less detrimental to the environment, it still comes with risks, especially when non-native species are introduced.18

 Isabelle Babrzynski, Advocacy and Communication Manager at International Biocontrol Manufacturer’s Association (IBMA) explains that one of the reasons biocontrol is not referenced as often as a solution to the strategy debate is that “Biocontrol solutions are not direct replacements of pesticides and fertilisers.
-Using these substances require training, knowledge exchange and the changing of habits, which takes time to implement.”
-Another barrier to bio-pesticide uptake is that the EU Commission does not have an official definition of ‘biocontrol’, making it difficult to proceed with setting biocontrol usage goals.
+Using these substances requires training, knowledge exchange and the changing of habits, which takes time to implement.”
+Another barrier to bio-pesticide uptake is that the EU Commission does not have an official definition of ‘biocontrol’, making it difficult to set biocontrol usage goals.

 Looking ahead